Medically Reviewed by Linda Rogers, CRNP

 No. Many women find the end of their reproductive years sexually invigorating because they no longer face the risk of pregnancy.
 Plus, regular sexual activity for postmenopausal women improves vaginal lubrication and elasticity after estrogen declines.
 However, menopause can bring bodily changes that contribute to arousal problems, and in turn, orgasm problems.
 Low estrogen levels can cause vaginal dryness, thinning of vaginal tissues, reduced blood flow to the genital area and reduced vaginal sensitivity.
 Postmenopausal women often find the arousal phase of the sexual response cycle takes longer or is less intense.

 Changing hormone levels also can produce mood swings and emotional upsets that make some women nearing menopause feel less interested in sex.
 Hormone replacement therapy relieves these symptoms for many perimenopausal women.
 Using over-the-counter vaginal lubricants may help with dryness problems.
-Discuss your treatment options with your health care professional, particularly the latest research regarding the safety of HT and ET and how the risks and benefits affect your personal health needs.
+Discuss your treatment options with your health care professional, particularly the latest research regarding the safety of hormone therapy and how the risks and benefits affect your personal health needs.

 I have pain during intercourse.
 Should I see my health care professional about it?

-Yes, especially if the pain is felt deep inside the vagina, lower back, pelvis, uterus or bladder.
+Yes, especially if the pain is persistent or severe.
 Pain associated with sexual activity can be a sign of a medical problem that needs treatment.
 Deep pain can be a sign of pelvic inflammatory disease, endometriosis, a pelvic tumor, ovarian cysts, bowel or bladder disease or scar tissue.
+Superficial pain can be from infections, skin conditions, muscle dysfunction, hypersensitive nerves, hormonal deficiencies, autoimmune conditions or cancers, among other causes.
+If your health care professional cannot find a cause and the pain persists, you should find someone who specializes in sexual pain disorders.

 What kinds of medications can cause sexual problems?